bdeckard92/dupUT/01-Class-Content/17-CS/01-Activities/03-Factory-Function/README.md

     * `place()` will print out the `origin` of the beverage, i.e. "This coffee is from Kenya!"

-  * Invoke the methods in order to print out all messages in the console.
+  * Invoke the methods in order to print out all of the messages in the console.